wp-plugins/embed-bible-passages/readme.txt

 1. Enter your access code at your site's WordPress Dashboard under Settings -> Embed Bible Passages.

+1. Select which default audio format you wish to use, MP3 or Flash.

 1. Select whether or not to provide the ability for users to select passages for days other than the current day by clicking on a calendar.

 1. Select whether or not to optionally show a "Powered by" attribution at the bottom of pages.